Alik Griffin

 Redondo Beach Pier.
 This is an HDR photo.

 Be sure to check back for more photography trips and pictures of the ocean.
-This site is still fairly new so I'll have a newsletter to come very soon where I can more easily update you.
+This site is still fairly new, so I’ll be launching a newsletter soon, which will allow me to keep you updated more easily.

 Related Topics